christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 <u>This wide range of applications all use the same common back end infrastructure.</u>

 ## The Full BCH Stack
 The diagram below illustrates the stack of software required to build applications like the ones above.
-The end-user application that are linked to above would make up the top-most layer of the stack.
+Those applications all fit into the top-most layer of the stack.

 ![The BCH Full Stack](bch-api-stack2.jpeg)